0abc/0abc-a22/README.md

 * For more detailed information, please have a look at **0abc-readme.pdf**

 ## Brief overview
-* Dozens of hours of work, hundreds of new files, thousands of tweaks and minor changes, most of which will probably go unnoticed
+* Dozens of hours of work, thousands of new files, numerous tweaks and minor changes, most of which will probably go unnoticed
 * A new resource: silver (see below)
 * All soldiers cost at least some metal to encourage feminization
 * All soldiers have their attack rate normalized to 1 second